What Does it Mean that Corporations Have "Perpetual Existence"?

 Corporate Formation: A Beginning, With or Without an End

-The organizers of a corporation can decide to give the corporation an end date so that when the corporation's mission is complete, it automatically ends.
-Alternatively, the organizers could decide not to specify an end date.
-When this happens the corporation exists until its owners, the shareholders, decide to end it.
+When a business is incorporated, the organizers of the corporation can decide to give it an end date so that when the corporation's mission is complete, it automatically ends.
+Alternatively -- and more commonly -- the organizers could decide not to specify an end date.
+When this happens, the corporation exists until its owners, the shareholders, decide to end it.
+After all, the corporation is owned by the shareholders.
 For this reason, such a corporation is considered to have perpetual or ever-lasting existence.

 Reasons for Perpetual Existence of Companies